Kristina01111000/Drws_site/README.md

 - test email plugin ->
 	- waiting 24 hours to see if email plugin works
 	- automatic emails are working
-- figure out how to get patients into it using pmp
-	- set patients code in new members section
 - fix cellphone view of menu
 -  new email topics:
 	- does he want articles in monthly course? or as articles?